-Mast seeding has generally been found to increase rodent numbers in the year following a mast (for oaks: Grendelmeier et al., 2019; Ostfeld et al., 1996; for both oaks and hornbeam together: Czeszczewik et al., 2020; Pucek et al., 1993; for common beech: Jensen, 1982; Zwolak et al., 2016).
+Mast seeding has generally been found to increase rodent numbers in the year following a mast (for oaks: Ostfeld et al. 1996, Grendelmeier et al 2019; for both oaks and hornbeam together: Pucek et al. 1993, Czeszczewik et al. 2020); for common beech (Jensen 1982, Zwolak et al. 2016).
 For each study area, we used mast seeding data of locally dominant deciduous tree species because they have the largest influence on rodents and wood warbler abundance.
-By focusing on the dominant tree species per study area, we took into account that the biomass of produced seeds can strongly vary across tree species and thus the differentiation between mast and nonmast years depends on tree species as well.
-In the Jura and Hessen study areas, common beech is most abundant and, in the Jura, rodent outbreaks most strongly correlate with mast peaks of beech, which are also linked to year-to-year variation in wood warbler nest survival and abundance (Grendelmeier et al., 2018).
-In WNP, wood warblers mainly inhabit the oak-dominated parts of the forest, and fluctuations in wood warbler abundance negatively correlate with acorn production of both sessile and pedunculate oak (Szymkowiak & Kuczyński, 2015; Szymkowiak & Thomson, 2019).
-In BNP, rodent outbreaks correlate primarily with mast peaks of pedunculate oak and hornbeam (Czeszczewik et al., 2020; Pucek et al., 1993), with rodent numbers explaining fluctuations in wood warbler abundance (Wesołowski et al., 2009).
+By focusing on the dominant tree species per study area, we took into account that biomass of produced seeds can strongly vary across tree species and thus the differentiation between mast and non-mast years depends on tree species as well.
+In the Jura and Hessen study areas, common beech is most abundant, and in the Jura, rodent outbreaks most strongly correlate with mast peaks of beech, which are also linked to year-to-year variation in wood warbler nest survival and abundance (Grendelmeier et al. 2018).
+In WNP, wood warblers mainly inhabit the oakdominated parts of the forest and fluctuations in wood warbler abundance negatively correlate with acorn production of both sessile and pedunculate oak (Szymkowiak and Kuczyński 2015, Szymkowiak and Thomson 2019).
+In BNP, rodent outbreaks correlate primarily with mast peaks of pedunculate oak and hornbeam (Pucek et al. 1993, Czeszczewik et al. 2020), with rodent numbers explaining fluctuations in wood warbler abundance (Wesołowski et al. 2009).
 Hence, in Jura and Hessen, we used seed production of common beech; in WNP, the combined seed production of sessile and pedunculate oak; and in BNP, the combined seed production of pedunculate oak and hornbeam (Figure 1).